taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 Providing you have run `slim7x-audio-patch.sh` the Power Amplifier is set to 0 dB so 100% master volume should be a safe upper limit.
 It is useful to install `Pavucontrol` to set volumes.
 I have "Built-in Audio Speaker" set at 100%, and my Dolby Atmos at 90% most of the time.

 I added folders with source files and screenshots if you want to do the whole process yourself in Room Eq Wizard and Carla.
-Dolby also have more digital audio filters such as "Detailed", "Balanced", "Warm" which I might add at a later stage.
+Dolby also have more digital audio filters such as "Detailed", "Balanced", "Warm".
+I added the "Balanced" filters by zero-centering and then 10% blending with the speaker response (as Dolby seem to do).

 Let me know if you find any bugs.